 The WE1S Bibliography Platform

 The underlying WE1S bibliography is kept in the WE1S Zotero library.
-Zotero is a free, open-source bibliography tool and database developed for the scholarly community that can be used both locally (as an app for Windows, Mac, and Linux) and online on the Web.
-It allows a user or group to create, import, tag, and export citations in thousands of citation styles (based on the XML CSL “Citation Style Language” as exchanged in and out of different bibliography programs through the RIS file format.
-There are thousands of available citation styles for different disciplines, professional societies, publishers, journals, etc. The WE1S Zotero library is open for viewing on the Web to the public, but can only be edited by WE1S developers (who need to be included as members of the shared Zotero library).
+Zotero is a free, open-source bibliography tool and database developed for the scholarly community that can be used both locally (as an app for Windows, Mac, and Linux) and online.
+It allows a user or group to create, import, tag, and export citations in thousands of citation styles (based on the XML CSL “Citation Style Language”)as exchanged in and out of different bibliography programs through the RIS file format.
+These styles are available for different disciplines, professional societies, publishers, journals, etc. The WE1S Zotero library publicly available for viewing purposes, but can only be edited by WE1S developers (who need to be included as members of the shared Zotero library).

 The WE1S web site (https://we1s.ucsb.edu), which is a WordPress site, uses the powerful Zotpress plugin by Katie Seaborn to pull in citations automatically from Zotero and place them in pages or posts.
-Configured to connect between the WE1S web site and the WE1S Zotero library, Zotpress allows a page or post author to look up citations directly in the WordPress editing interface (through a Zotpress “metabox” in the right sidebar) and use a “shortcode” to place them in the page or post.
+Configured to connect between the WE1S web site and the WE1S Zotero library, Zotpress allows for looking up citations directly in the WordPress editing interface (through a Zotpress “metabox” in the right sidebar) and use a “shortcode” to place them in the page or post.
 Shortcodes are brief text strings such as

 zotpress tags="Topic model algorithm" style="chicago-fullnote-bibliography" sortby="date" that parameterize a query to the Zotero database.
 Zotpress shortcodes can be used to automatically download into a page or post anything from an individual citation to all citations sorted or filtered by author, title, date, tag, or item numbers.